nrfconnect/sdk-nrf/doc/nrf/protocols/thread/overview/communication.rst

 #.
 Droppable frames:

-   1. Debug stream for application.
+   1. Debug stream for the application.

-      This is a separate log for application that has a property ID field that allows the application to distinguish different debug streams.
+      A separate log for the application.
+      It has a property ID field that allows the application to distinguish different debug streams.

    #.
 Log.

-      This is a log that can be used to report errors and debug information in the OpenThread stack and in Zephyr to the host :ref:`using Spinel <ug_thread_communication_logs>`.
+      A log that can be used to report errors and debug information in the OpenThread stack and in Zephyr to the host :ref:`using Spinel <ug_thread_communication_logs>`.

 .. _ug_thread_writing_buffer: